Kequc/kequtest/readme.md

 `it`

 Containers are defined using `describe` and tests are defined with `it`, a test will fail if an error is thrown.
-Easy way to throw errors is by using Node's built in [`assert`](https://nodejs.org/api/assert.html).
+An easy way to throw errors is by using Node's [`assert`](https://nodejs.org/api/assert.html) library but you can use [`chai`](https://www.npmjs.com/package/chai) if you want or any assertion module.

 ## Example